afaisst/wizz_python_wrapper/README.md

 This is a wrapper for the-wizz software (the 2019 version including STOMP maps) by Chris Morrison (see https://github.com/morriscb/the-wizz).
 The code basically wrapps the command line commands into Python classes.

-For now, this is just a single file with an example at the end.
-In the future, this will be more organized (class file, example file, etc).

 The code is run in the Docker environment provided by the-wizz.